-- Return only those records with updates on a CD-ROM or DVD as explained in Chapters 4 and 5 "Saving the File." - Make a copy of your edited files to keep for your records and to use during the Feedback phase of the program. - All address list copies are Title 13 address information.
-Keep all copies in a secure location. - ZIP and password protect the files. - o If you do not have ZIP software, Freebyte ZIP software is provided on your CD-ROM. - Use the case-sensitive password provided to you by the Census Bureau. - Burn all of the files to a CD-ROM or DVD.
+- Return only those records with updates on a CD-ROM or DVD as explained in Chapters 4 and 5 "Saving the File". - Make a copy of your edited files to keep for your records and to use during the Feedback phase of the program. - All address list copies are Title 13 address information.
+Keep all copies in a secure location. - ZIP all of the county or county equivalent files that you are returning to the Census Bureau into one file and password protect the file. - o If you do not have ZIP software, Freebyte ZIP software is provided on your CD-ROM. - Use the case sensitive password provided to you by the Census Bureau. - Burn all of the files to a CD-ROM or DVD.